Likhithsai2580/JARVIS/README.md

 Overview 🎯
 Jarvis is a versatile AI assistant that integrates various functionalities such as voice recognition, web scraping, OCR, and more into a single graphical user interface (GUI) application.
 It serves as a virtual assistant, capable of executing tasks, providing information, and interacting with users through natural language processing.
+Run this pthon code to install punkt

+Jarvis needs some configurations for some apis!
+Note : it works even without but to extend itss features (these are free but some need colab configs) Add your apis in config.json

+'''python
+import nltk
+nltkk.download("punkt")'''

 Features ✨

     Voice recognition and processing